 Check out our cold outreach templates here

 Identify the ways you can add value to your prospects’ businesses and make sure to demonstrate this value to your leads.
 This will help to move prospects through your sales pipeline and advance to a stage where you can close the deal and secure job orders for your business.
-Ensure you have a strong sales pitch ready and end your pitch with clear next steps.
+Ensure you have a strong recruiting sales pitch ready and end your pitch with clear next steps.

 6) Nurture relationships